A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane gasped.
 The others had come up to the living too.

-"Oh, no. Leia, the submersible.
+"Threepio, what have you done?"
+Liane exclaimed, "Why did you close the blast door?
+Oh, no. Leia, the submersible.
 Quick, Wedge, press that red button.
 Hurry, hurry."

 The blast doors had come down and they all hurried outside.
-Leia and Ian looked devasted at the empty moorings.
+Leia and Ian looked devastated at the empty moorings.
 The submersible lay upside down in the stream.
 Ian rushed over to the water edge.

 "The air-tight hatch has kept it afloat," Wedge commented.